Learning Kotlin: String Templates

-The purpose of this lesson is to show off string templating and the Koan starts with some interesting examples
+The purpose of this lesson is to demonstrate string templating.
+The Koan starts with some interesting examples:

 fun example1(a: Any, b: Any) = "This is some text in which variables ($a, $b) appear."